darothen/xbpch/README.md

 ## Caveats and Future Notes

-**xbpch** should be most simple workflows, especially if you need a quick-and-dirty way to ingest legacy GEOS-Chem output.
+**xbpch** should work for most simple workflows, especially if you need a quick-and-dirty way to ingest legacy GEOS-Chem output.
 It is **not** tested against the majority of output grids, including data for the Hg model or nested models.
 Grid information (at least for the vertical) is hard-coded and may not be accurate for the most recent versions of GEOS-Chem.

 Most importantly, **xbpch** does not yet solve the problem of manually scanning bpch files before producing a dataset on disk.
 Because the bpch format does not encode metadata about *what its contents actually are*, we must manually process this from any output file we wish to load.
 For the time being, we do **not** short-circuit this process because we cannot necessarily predict file position offsets in the bpch files we read.
 In the future, I hope to come up with an elegant solution for solving this problem.